 Stainless steel is safe to some extent.
 But this cookware is usually made up of nickel and chromium.
-These heavy metals are typically present at safe, low levels or doses.
+These heavy metals are usually present at safe, low levels or doses.
 However, if you are sensitive or allergic to chromium or nickel, you should avoid using stainless steel.

 What are the side effects of cooking in aluminum?

 Aluminum cookware can easily become scratched and pitted from regular use, resulting in pieces of aluminum absorbing into the food.
 Some studies show that people with pre-existing kidney problems are more at risk of the potential side effects of aluminum, as in this case, the body’s ability to eliminate aluminum is limited.

 Hyper-acidity, indigestion, flatulence, peptic ulcer, skin problems such as pigmentation, eczema, dandruff and chronic inflammation of the intestine are among the side effects of eating food cooked in aluminum.